zesty-io/website/README.md

 `cards`: Number of cards that can be shown to the columns `discussion`: Number of discussion can be shown to the discussion columns

-These data can be set from the CMS `roadmap` model
+These data can be updated or set from the CMS `roadmap` model